 - How to measure your calf for compression socks?

 - Calculate the calf's length.
 The measurement is taken from the floor to the bend of the knee on the outside of the leg.

 - Determine your size using the 20-30 mmHg- compression stocking size chart.

 - Make sure the sock band is level and that the top of the band is two finger widths below the knee crease.
 Pulling the sock up into the crease behind your knee might restrict circulation.

 While following the steps, it is imperative that you be aware of some common tips to get the most accurate measurements for your compression socks:

-- Always take your measurement against the bare skin.
+- Always take compression stockings measurement against the bare skin.

 - Take your measurement as soon as possible to ensure that swelling is kept to a minimum.

-- To get the most accurate measurement, pull the tape tight without tension.
+- To get the most accurate compression stockings measurement, pull the tape tight without tension.

 - Measuring length should begin at the bottom and work its way up.